TobiasPSP/doneland_sources/Components/Power/Powerbank/Modules/README.md

 ### Battery Chemistry

 Most modules require *LiIon* or *LiPo* batteries.
-Never connect such a board with a *LiFePo4* battery, or else the battery will be *overcharged* and may be damaged or can catch fire. *LiIon* and *LiPo* batteries require different *charging voltages* and *discharging voltage converters* than *LiFePo4*.
+Never connect such a board to a *LiFePo4* battery, or else the battery will be *overcharged* and may be damaged or can catch fire. *LiIon* and *LiPo* batteries require different *charging voltages* and *discharging voltage converters* than *LiFePo4*.

 ### Battery Voltage